buddhist-uni/buddhist-uni.github.io/_courses/buddhism/love.md

 ## Homework

 [**Here** are some reflection questions on today's lesson](https://docs.google.com/forms/d/e/1FAIpQLSdXUkRRplYneBQYm9Y37DLYHVKgogrRMig08pYgjndCwCe-qQ/viewform){:target="_blank"}.
-Please do do them, as the learning only sinks in when it's examined and applied.
+Please do them, as the learning only sinks in when it's examined and applied.
 And, as always, click below for next lesson's homework whenever you're ready 👇